masajid390/game-rock-paper-scissors/README.md

-### Objective

-Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.
-Use JavaScript and React.

-### Brief

-Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.
-Your task is to build out the project to the designs inside the `/design` folder.
-You can either choose the `original` designs for the simpler version or the `bonus` designs for the harder version.
-You will find both mobile and desktop versions of the design to work to.
-Each file is also named depending on which step in the game the design is for.
-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
-There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

-Your users should be able to:

--   View the optimal layout for the game depending on their device's screen size
+# Game (Rock, Paper, Scissors, Lizard, Spock)

+Rock paper scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
+These shapes are "rock", "paper", and "scissors".
+Let's [Play Online](https://masajid390.github.io/rock-paper-scissors).

+## Modes

--   Play Rock, Paper, Scissors against the computer
+- Basic (Rock, Paper, Scissors)
--   Maintain the state of the score after refreshing the browser _(optional)_
--   **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- Advance (Rock, Paper, Scissors, Lizard, Spock)

-### Rules
+## Rules

 If the player wins, they gain 1 point.
 If the computer wins, the player loses one point.

-#### Original
+#### Basic

 - Paper beats Rock
 - Rock beats Scissors
 - Scissors beats Paper

-#### Bonus
+#### Advance

 - Scissors beats Paper
 - Paper beats Rock
 - Rock beats Lizard
 - Lizard beats Spock
 - Spock beats Scissors
 - Scissors beats Lizard
 - Paper beats Spock
 - Rock beats Scissors
 - Lizard beats Paper
 - Spock beats Rock

 Not sure what Rock, Paper, Scissors, Lizard, Spock is?
 [Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).

-### Evaluation Criteria
+## Tech Stack

+- React
+- React Router DOM (Routing)
+- Typescript
+- Styled-Components
--   **JavaScript** best practices
+- Styled-Breakpoints

--   Show us your work through your commit history
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
--   Completeness: did you complete the features?
--   Correctness: does the functionality act in sensible, thought-out ways?
--   Maintainability: is it written in a clean, maintainable way?
+## How to start?

--   Testing: is the system adequately tested?
+- Clone the repository

-### Deliverables

-Make sure to include all source code in the repository. **Include a fully built version of your assignment in a folder named public or dist**.
-Also, make sure the public/ or dist/ folder is not in your .gitignore file..

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The sennder Team
+- Get into the directory and reach at the same level where the `package.json`
+- Install dependencies by `yarn install`
+- Start game by `yarn start`